-Litigation-On March 5, 2008, a former employee commenced an action against the Company in California state court (Evan Johnson v.
+On March 5, 2008, a former employee commenced an action against the Company in California state court ( Evan Johnson v.
 Zumiez, Inc., et al., Case No. RG08374968, Alameda County Superior Court, filed March 5, 2008) alleging that we failed to pay all overtime wages owing to him and other employees in California, failed to provide meal breaks as required by California law, failed to provide employees with proper itemized wage statements (pay stubs) as required by California law, and failed to pay terminated employees waiting time penalties under California Labor Code section 203.
-The court granted preliminary approval of the settlement on March 16, 2010, and set a final approval hearing for July 13, 2010.
-Class members who wish to exclude themselves from the settlement ("opt out") will have until June 1, 2010 to do so.
-The total amount of the negotiated settlement is \$1.35 million.
+The court granted preliminary approval of the settlement on March 16, 2010, and issued an order granting final approval on July 23, 2010.
+No class members objected to the settlement and only four class members opted out of the settlement.
+The total amount of the negotiated settlement is \$1.38 million.
 This entire amount will be paid out in settlement awards to the class members, attorneys' fees and costs, claims administration fees and other payments required by the settlement, with no reversion of unclaimed funds to the Company.
-This accrued charge was recorded in selling, general and administrative expenses in the condensed consolidated statement of operations for the three months ended August 1, 2009, and is expected to be paid out during the three months ending July 31, 2010.
+This accrued charge was recorded in selling, general and administrative expenses in the condensed consolidated statement of operations for the three months ended August 1, 2009, and was paid out on August 10, 2010.

-A putative class action, Chandra Berg v.
+A putative class action, Chandra Berg et al. v.
 Zumiez Inc., was filed against the Company in the Los Angeles Superior Court under case number BC408410 on February 25, 2009.
 The Complaint alleges causes of action for failure to pay overtime wages to present and former store managers in California, failure to provide meal periods and rest breaks to store managers, failure to reimburse retail employees for clothing required by the Company's dress code, failure to reimburse retail employees for business expenses, failure to provide store managers with accurate itemized wage statements, failure to pay terminated store managers all wages due at the time of termination, unfair business practices and declaratory relief.
-Plaintiff filed a First Amended Complaint on April 2, 2010 which added an additional plaintiff/class representative and a new cause of action for penalties for alleged Labor Code violations under the Private

-Attorneys General Act.
-We have filed an answer to the First Amended Complaint and discovery is being conducted.
+Plaintiff filed a First Amended Complaint on April 2, 2010 which added an additional plaintiff/class representative and a new cause of action for penalties for alleged Labor Code violations under the Private Attorneys General Act.
+We filed an answer to the First Amended Complaint and conducted discovery.
 On February 8, 2010, we attended a mediation wherein no settlement was reached.
-Plaintiffs have filed their motion for class certification, and we are in the process of completing our opposition to the motion, which is due on June 17, 2010.
-We expect the Court will set a hearing date for the motion for class certification at a status conference on May 28, 2010.
-The Court may also set a trial date at the status conference.
-At this stage of the case, it is not possible to estimate the amount or relevant range of potential loss with any degree of certainty.
-We continue to believe that this lawsuit is without merit and will continue to oppose it vigorously if necessary.
+Plaintiffs filed their motion for class certification, and we filed our opposition to class certification.
+Plaintiffs' reply papers were filed on August 2, 2010.
+On September 1, 2010, the Company announced that it had reached an agreement to settle.
+The settlement agreement, which is subject to documentation and court approval, is expected to cost the Company approximately \$2.1 million which includes settlement awards to class members, incentive payments to the two plaintiffs, attorneys' fees and costs, and claims administration costs.
+This accrued charge was recorded in selling, general and administrative expenses in the condensed consolidated statement of operations for the three months ended July 31, 2010.